Skip to content

 PRACTICE generosity together (contentment overflows in giving)

 Contentment = not hoarding, but sharing.
-(1) Regular giving: Tithe, sponsor child, support missionaries—'We have ENOUGH to share!,' (2) Declutter: Every 6 months, donate toys/clothes—'Someone else needs this more than us,' (3) Random acts: Buy coffee for person behind in line, pay for stranger's groceries—experience joy of giving, (4) Teach: Generosity = evidence of contentment.
-If we're clinging to stuff, we're not content in God, (5) Matthew 6:19-21: 'Store up treasures in heaven'—eternal investment.
+(1) Regular giving: Tithe, sponsor a child, support missionaries: 'We have ENOUGH to share!,' (2) Declutter: Every 6 months, donate toys/clothes: 'Someone else needs this more than us,' (3) Random acts: Buy coffee for the person behind in line, pay for a stranger's groceries, experience the joy of giving, (4) Teach: Generosity = evidence of contentment.
+If we're clinging to stuff, we're not content in God, (5) Matthew 6:19-21: 'Store up treasures in heaven,' an eternal investment.

 Find IDENTITY in Christ, not stuff/status (who you are vs what you have)

 Comparison stops when identity is secure.
-(1) Gospel centrality: 'You are LOVED child of God—that's your identity, not possessions,' (2) Colossians 3:3: 'Your life is now hidden with Christ in God'—our worth = HIS love, not others' approval, (3) When insecure: 'Does God love you less if you don't have that?
+(1) Gospel centrality: 'You are a LOVED child of God, that's your identity, not possessions,' (2) Colossians 3:3: 'Your life is now hidden with Christ in God,' our worth = HIS love, not others' approval, (3) When insecure: 'Does God love you less if you don't have that?
 NO!
-His love is CONSTANT,' (4) Celebrate character: Praise kindness, patience, faithfulness MORE than appearance, achievements, (5) Memorize: 'I am fearfully and wonderfully made' (Psalm 139:14)—secure identity.
+His love is CONSTANT,' (4) Celebrate character: Praise kindness, patience, faithfulness MORE than appearance, achievements, (5) Memorize: 'I am fearfully and wonderfully made' (Psalm 139:14), a secure identity.

 COUNTER cultural lies with Scripture (renew minds with truth)